How Engensis works

 Participants will be assigned randomly to receive an injection of either Engensis or a placebo, into muscles in the arms and legs.
 Each treatment cycle, consisting of two days of 128 injections each, spaced two weeks apart, will be repeated three times.

 REViVALS-1A’s main goal is to assess the gene therapy’s safety, while secondary goals include changes in disability, motor function and strength, respiratory function, patient- and clinical-reported outcomes, survival, and quality of life.

 The trial is expected to conclude by December 2022.
 Pending positive results, Helixmith plans to conduct an expanded Phase 2b trial to continue investigating the gene therapy.

-VM202 was granted orphan drug status in February 2014 and given fast track designation in May 2016 by the U.S. Food and Drug Administration (FDA).
-The FDA has approved an investigational new drug license for VM202, allowing for the start of Phase 2 clinical trials, where VM Biopharma intends to compare its safety and efficacy to a placebo in about 85 ALS patients.
+Engensis received orphan drug designation in February 2014 and fast track designation in May 2016 by the U.S. Food and Drug Administration for the treatment of ALS; both are meant to speed its development and regulatory review.

 ALS News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.